elebumm/RedditVideoMakerBot/README.md

 5. Run `python3 main.py`
 6. Enjoy 😎

+If you want to see more detailed guide, refer to the official [documentation](https://immaharry.gitbook.io/reddit-automated-video-bot/)

 ## Contributing & Ways to improve 📈

 In its current state, this bot does exactly what it needs to do.
 However, lots of improvements can be made.